biopython/biopython.github.io/wiki/PopGen_Genepop.md

 tests for Hardy–Weinberg equilibrium, population differentiation, genotypic disequilibrium, F-statistics, null allele frequencies, allele size-based statistics for microsatellites and much more) can now be accessed from Python.
+Genepop needs to be installed for this as the code is only a wrapper.

 A parser to Genepop files is also available (and documented in the Tutorial).
+Genepop formatted files can be processed without Genepop.

 Two interfaces are supplied: A general, more complex and more efficient one (GenePopController) and a simplified, more easy to use, not complete